klaytn/klaytn-docs/docs/misc/faq.md

-## I am running EN, and node data sync is too slow. <a id="node-data-sync-is-too-slow"></a>
+## I am running an EN, and node data sync is too slow. <a id="node-data-sync-is-too-slow"></a>

-First, check if your HW specification meets the [system requirement](../node/endpoint-node/system-requirements.md).
+First, check if your HW specification meets the [system requirements](../node/endpoint-node/system-requirements.md).

 Check the [fast sync](../node/endpoint-node/installation-guide/configuration.md#fast-sync-optional) option.
-Klaytn publishes the [chain data]() everyday.
+Klaytn publishes the chain data everyday.
 Download the lasted chain data for the fast sync.